Mikko Sumusalo

-Mikko Sumusalo (born 12 March 1990), is a Finnish professional football defender who plays for IFK Mariehamn and the Finnish national team.
+Mikko Sumusalo (born 12 March 1990) is a Finnish professional footballer who plays as a defender and captains Finnish Ykkösliiga club KTP.
 Sumusalo was born in Porvoo, Finland.
 Sumusalo began his senior club career playing for Klubi-04, before making his league debut for HJK at age 19 in 2009.
 He can play either leftback or wingback.

 Sumusalo made his international debut for Finland in January 2012, at the age of 21.

 Club career

 HJK Helsinki

 After starting his footballing career at his local FC Futura, the nine-year-old defender moved to HJK in 1999.
 After coming through the junior levels and the reserves, Sumusalo made his first division debut on 25 May 2009 against FC Lahti.
 Since then he made a total of 25 league appearances and some appearances in both Champions League qualifiers and Europa League qualifiers for HJK.

 RB Leipzig

 In January 2014, after the expiration of his contract with HJK, Sumusalo moved to Germany and joined 3.
 Liga side RB Leipzig signing until 2016.
 However, also due injuries, Sumusalo wasn't able to establish himself, earning only two caps until the end of the 2013−14 season.
 This situation lasted also for the first leg of the following campaign, especially since Leipzig had been promoted to the 2.
 Bundesliga and signed several high acclaimed players.
 To gain match practice, he was therefore loaned to 3.
 Liga club Hansa Rostock until the end of the 2014−15 season.